gshanemiller/kvbench/README.md

 # Goal
-Benchmark a variety of hash, and trie implementations on KV (key-value) data sets.
+Benchmark selected hash, trie, radix implementations on KV (key-value) data sets.
 The basic approach:

 1. Test sets are stored in a file
 2. Using transparent huge memory support, load a test set into shared memory
-3. Insert all data from (2) by scanning the data from beginning to end in order performing inserts, updates, deletes
+3. Insert all data from (2) by scanning the data from beginning to end in order performing inserts, updates
 4. Report timings in ns/op together with stats collected from Intel's PMU functionality including CPU cache hit/misses

 The benchmark code does not sort or organize the file loaded.
 So, for example, if one wishes to benchmark data in